Projection evolution and quantum spacetime: Generators of the projection evolution

 where $k=(k_0,\vec{k})=(\sqrt{m^2+\vec{k}^2},\vec{k})$.
 Note that both vectors (\ref{eq:SolutionKGEq}) and (\ref{eq:SolutionKGEqMass}) are normalized Dirac delta type distributions.

-To get the quantum states belonging to the state space $\mathcal{K}$, one may extend the traditional Klein-Gordon equation by including an appropriate vector field $A_\mu$.
+One can extend the evolution generator of the Klein-Gordon equation to the case of a particle in the electromagnetic field by including the appropriate four-vector field $A_\mu$.
 Using the minimal coupling scheme one gets

-This vector field plays a~role similar to the temporal part of the potential in the extended Schr\"odinger PEv generator (\ref{eq:ExtSchrEq}).
+This vector field can play a~role similar to the temporal part of the potential in the extended Schr\"odinger PEv generator (\ref{eq:ExtSchrEq}) allowing, in some cases, for solutions in the form of square integrable states.

 All other relativistic equations of motion can be reproduced in a~similar way.
 One needs, however, to remember that physical consequences of the PEv approach are tremendous.
 First of all, time becomes a~quantum observable and it has to be treated on the same footing as the remaining position coordinates.
-This makes a~lot of new physical phenomena possible, which have to be analyzed.